 Driving Theory Test Practice:

 The best place to find recent practice exam materials is from the official DVSA books and other resources.
-If you didn’t know, the Driver and Vehicle Agency Standards publishes a broad range of official learning resources, which you can purchase online or from high street book stores.
+If you didn’t know, the Driver and Vehicle Agency Standards publishes a broad range of official learning resources, which you can purchase online or from high street bookstores.
 Also, there are lots of online practice theory test materials that can offer great results.
 Of course, you can combine the two to maximize your potential.
-That way, you will certainly prove to your examiner that you have what it takes to be a great UK driver!
+That way, you will undoubtedly prove to your examiner that you have what it takes to be a great UK driver!